 Financial services companies are already primarily set up to operate digitally and can continue to reach consumers virtually, especially in a time of market instability.
 Campaigns in this sector may need to adjust messaging to reflect the current state of the economy.

-While there have been some critiques of influencers failing to heed travel warnings and acknowledge the crisis, creators who are talking about it on their channels are addressing their audiences with empathy, tips, information, and even humor.
+While there have been some critiques of influencers failing to heed travel warnings and acknowledge the crisis, most creators are addressing it head-on by offering their audiences empathy, encouragement, information, resources, and support.

 Key opinion leaders in China and across Asia and Europe have been reporting live from the ground and generating conversation, to keep the public informed.
 Celebrity-influencer Chiara Ferragni has been praised for her response, fundraising efforts, and awareness campaign around COVID-19, even calling on other celebrity influencers to follow suit.

 We will continue to update this post as new info becomes available.
 In the meantime, we’re here to help.
-Don’t hesitate to reach out to email@example.com.
+Don’t hesitate to reach out.